 A proposal had been submitted to Westminster City Council for the UK National Holocaust Memorial and underground Learning Centre, to be sited at Victoria Tower Gardens.

 Victoria Tower Garden, a unique Grade 2 public park in central London, runs immediately along the Thames and provides the setting for the World Heritage Site around Westminster and the Houses of Parliament.
 The Trust has on numerous occasions raised concerns with the proposers during key stakeholder consultations about the location and the design of the development.
 Concerns include the likely impacts on listed statues within the park, such as the Grade 1 Rodin Burghers of Calais and the Grade 2* Buxton Memorial Monument marking the abolition of slavery, and the potential risk to historic plane trees which are in a Root Protection Zone.

 Based on previous information, the Trust considers the proposals to be inappropriate resulting not only in significant heritage impacts but also a loss of public amenity value and enjoyment of this historic green space.

-You can also read our previous features on the development of the application:
+You can read our previous features on the development of the application: